 Student Experiences on the Farm

-Students become shepherds in a sheep management course—aka "Lamb Watch”—in the College of Agriculture and Natural Resources.
+Students become shepherds in the Sheep Management course in the College of Agriculture and Natural Resources.
 Caring for our Campus Farm's flock and raising more than two dozen lambs each spring, these dedicated students work around the clock to watch over pregnant ewes and assist births at any hour.

 Farm Facilities